ClusterHQ/fli/README.md

 - [ZFS kernel modules and ZFS utilities](https://fli-docs.clusterhq.com/en/latest/GettingStarted.html#zfs-kernel-modules-and-zfs-utilities)

 [View the complete documentation for Fli](https://fli-docs.clusterhq.com/en/latest/) or read on for some more background on the project.

+## Build Fli from source

+Fli can also be built from source.
+Instruction to build from source can be found [here](https://fli-docs.clusterhq.com/en/latest/Contributing.html#how-to-build-from-source).

 # Why use Fli?